ASURMI/ASURMI/README.md

 - 👋 Hi, I’m @ASURMI
 - 👀 I’m interested in developing solutions to problems at peak efficancy
 - 🌱 I’m currently learning multiple languages including JavaScript, C++, and C#
-- 💞️ I’m looking to collaborate on minecraft mod packs, game development in Java or Python, website development, and networking and data solutions.
+- 💞️ I’m looking to collaborate on minecraft mod packs, game development in Java - C# - and Python, website development, and networking and data solutions.
 - 📫 How to reach me email me at ahmed.m.surmi@gmail.com

 <!---